George Herzog: Career

+He decorated the private houses of many well known individuals including William Lukens Elkins, Edwin H. Fitler, Charles Pratt, Jacob Schiff, and Peter Arrell Browne Widener.
+He also decorated many public buildings including the Academy of Music, the Liederkranz Society, St. James Church, and the Walnut Street Presbyterian Church.
+He designed the Egyptian, Ionic, and Norman Halls in the Masonic Temple in Philadelphia as well as the supreme court rooms and mayor's office in Philadelphia City Hall.

+His work received two medals at the 1876 Centennial Exposition for the categories of furniture/upholestery/wooden-weave baskets and for plastic/graphic arts.

+He opened an office in New York City and partnered with McKim, Mead & White and Herman J. Schwarzmann, the son of his mentor from school.

 He specialized in ceiling and wall decoration, and sometimes oil portraiture.
 The goddesses playing musical instruments in the music room ceiling mural of Albert H. Disston's house may be portraits of the client's relatives.
 The wall murals in the dining room of industrialist Peter A. B. Widener's house featured portraits of the client's children in Renaissance garb looking down from a balcony.
-Herzog's ornate interiors often combined stencilled geometric patterns with painted floral and classical-inspired scenes:

-Herzog's interiors—commonly consisting of wall as well as ceiling treatments—mixed meticulous German training with late-Victorian American tastes.
-Their closest analog is the oeuvre of the Herter Brothers, European-trained partners who designed interiors for New York's elite.
-Like the Herter Brothers, Herzog frequently exercised control over the entire interior design process, including walls, ceilings, furniture, draperies and glass.

-He decorated major rooms at Philadelphia City Hall, including the Mayor's Reception Room, the Supreme Court Room, the Judges' Consultation Room and the Law Library.
-He was a member of the Philadelphia Masonic Temple and the Union League of Philadelphia, and completed multiple commissions for each.
-He decorated the city and country houses of industrialists, churches, and Keneseth Israel, the largest synagogue in Philadelphia.
-He did work at Shelby County Courthouse in Memphis, Tennessee.
-He opened an office in New York City, and decorated interiors there and on Long Island, including the Harmonie Club with McKim, Mead & White.

 Louis Comfort Tiffany formed Associated American Artists in 1879, assembling a team of artisans to create a comprehensive (if short-lived) design company.
 Perhaps in imitation, a team of Philadelphia artisans - Herzog (decorative painting and textiles), Charles F. Vollmer (furniture and cabinetry), Alfred Godwin (stained glass), J. E. McClees (art and imported goods), Sharpless & Watt (decorative tiles and metalwork) - joined in 1893 to form Associated Art Workers.
 They opened a designer showcase house at 1518 Chestnut Street, Philadelphia, but the company appears to have disbanded by 1895.

+He died September 16, 1920, and was interred at West Laurel Hill Cemetery in Bala Cynwyd, Pennsylvania.

+Personal life

+He married Harriet R. Herzog.
+They had one child together but were divorced in 1893.
+In 1896, he married Dorette M. Schmidt, and together they had five children.

+Legacy

-Most of Herzog's work does not survive, it was demolished, destroyed or painted over.
-His most-intact interiors are at the Philadelphia Masonic Temple, where he designed roughly 80% of the decorative painting.
-Collections of his watercolor renderings are at the Athenaeum of Philadelphia, Philadelphia Masonic Temple, and the Carnegie Museum of Art in Pittsburgh, Pennsylvania.
+The Masonic Library and Museum of Pennsylvania holds many of Herzog's original design plans and renderings for the Masonic Temple in Philadelphia.
+Collections of his architectural renderings are held at the Athenaeum of Philadelphia and the Carnegie Museum of Art in Pittsburgh, Pennsylvania.

 Selected projects

-Philadelphia

-Dinin groom of the Albert H. Disston house, Philadelphia (1881-82).
-Source: HABS.
+Diningroom of the Albert H. Disston house, Philadelphia (1881-82).
+Photo: HABS.